MatthewLSnell/phila_crash/README.md

     pip install -r requirements.txt
     ```

-4. Run the Streamlit application using the provided command (replace with your specific command if different).
+4. Run the Streamlit application using the provided command (streamlilt run interactive_heatmap).

 Your default web browser should open, displaying the interactive heatmap.